bry1ni/DEPTH-COMPUTATION/README.md

 ### in this rep:
-#### Camera_params : is the folder containing my camera's intrinsic and extrinsic parameters after performing the camera calibrartion.
+**Camera_params** : is the folder containing my camera's intrinsic and extrinsic parameters after performing the camera calibrartion.
-#### Images : is the folder containing the left and the right image.
+**Images** : is the folder containing the left and the right image.
-#### results : is the folder containing feature points extraction with SIFT
-#### main.py : is the file containing the program performing the depth computation with simple stereo.
+**Results** : is the folder containing feature points extraction with SIFT **main.py** : is the file containing the program performing the depth computation with simple stereo.